Getting Started - What you need to know!

 Be careful with the online home search sites as well.
 It's OK to look but if they ask for your contact info most likely it will be sold to multiple real estate, insurance, and mortgage providers.
 Instead use the link provided by your realtor for more accurate info without the annoying telemarketers.
 You can also use my search engine to ensure your information isn't sold.

-Complete the Application - Once you have opted out and you won't want to throw your phone in the lake because of the unwanted solicitation calls, It's time to complete the application and get qualified.
+Complete the Application - Now that you have opted out and won't want to throw your phone out the window because of the unwanted solicitation calls, It's time to complete the application and get qualified.
 This step is going to give me the big picture information so that we can see how much home you qualify for and give you some options regarding loan programs, monthly payments, cash to close, etc.

 Schedule your Consultation - This is a key step that get's skipped by most lenders.
 Buying a home is the largest and most complicated financial transaction ever conducted for most people.
 We believe that a financial decision this big requires conversation and thought and push button, get mortgage is just irresponsible.
 A professional lender should be able to ask you questions and create a strategic mortgage solutions built around your top priorities, needs and goals.
 Did you know that two different loan options with the same rate could vary tens of thousands of dollars in overall cost?
 Or that the lowest rate isn't always the lowest cost?
 Did you review grant options, options based on the homes location or special finance incentives?